stacks-network/docs/_develop/radiks-server-extras.md

 The `setup` method returns a promise, and that promise resolves to the actual middleware that your server can use.
 This is because it first connects to MongoDB, and then sets up the middleware with that database connection.

 The `setup` function accepts an `options` object as the first argument.
-Right now, the only option supported is `mongoDBUrl`.
 If you aren't using environment variables, you can explicitly pass in a MongoDB URL here:

 ```javascript
 setup({